rafflesCSS/website/README.md

 # About
-This is the code for Raffles Institution's Computer Science Society's website
+This is the code for Raffles Institution's Computer Science Society's website (built using Next.js).

-# Technologies
-- Next.js
-- React
-- HTML/CSS/Javascript

 # Contributors
 - Nyx Audrey Angelo Iskandar ([xyntechx](https://github.com/xyntechx))